dmpalyvos/erebus/README.md

 ./reproduce/figure6.sh 3 10 25
 ```

-where kafka_node is the host running kafka (`localhost` if you started kafka in the same machine).
+where kafka_node is the host running Kafka (`localhost` if you started Kafka in the same machine).

 Results are stored in the folder `data/output`.
 In case of problems with python dependencies (especially on Odroids), it is also possible to plot in a separate device, after running the experiment, by copying the result folder and calling reproduce/plot.py with the arguments of the respective reproduce script.

-*Some experiment scripts are print debugging information that
+*Some experiment scripts print debugging information that
 is usually safe to ignore, as long as the figures are generated successfully.*